INSANE: Cross-Domain UAV Data Sets with Increased Number of Sensors for developing Advanced and Novel Estimators: Related Work

-The next category of data sets concerns the indoor to outdoor transition aspect.
-Such data sets are mainly performed by handheld sensor suites. \cite{Pfrommer2017} introduced the PennCOSYVIO data set with a sensor setup that extends a Google Tango platform with additional camera modalities (2x752x480~images~@20Hz and IMU~@200Hz).
-The data set features indoor and outdoor locations, but it does not make use of a \ac{GNSS} sensor.
-The ground~truth for this data set is solely generated by utilizing pre-calibrated fiducial markers placed throughout the experiment area. \cite{Schubert2018} later introduced the TUM data set, also using a handheld sensor setup for indoor to outdoor trajectories without \ac{GNSS} information (1024x1024~images~@20Hz and IMU~@200Hz).
-For this data set, ground~truth information is only provided for the indoor segment using a motion capture system.
+The next category of datasets concerns the indoor to outdoor transition aspect.
+Such datasets are mainly performed by handheld sensor suites. \cite{Pfrommer2017_penncosyvio} introduced the PennCOSYVIO dataset with a sensor setup that extends a Google Tango platform with additional camera modalities (2x752x480~images~@\SI{20}{\hertz} and IMU~@\SI{200}{\hertz}).
+The dataset features indoor and outdoor locations, but it does not make use of a \ac{GNSS} sensor.
+The ground~truth for this dataset is solely generated by utilizing pre-calibrated fiducial markers placed throughout the experiment area. \cite{Schubert2018} later introduced the TUM dataset, also using a handheld sensor setup for indoor to outdoor trajectories without \ac{GNSS} information (1024x1024~images~@\SI{20}{\hertz} and IMU~@\SI{200}{\hertz}).
+For this dataset, ground~truth information is only provided for the indoor segment using a motion capture system.